Vision & Mission

 We believe in the verbal and plenary inspiration of both the Old and New Testaments of Holy Scripture (66 books) in their original autographs.
 We believe that the Scriptures are infallible and inerrant in all their parts and are, therefore, trustworthy and authoritative in all that they affirm concerning history, science, doctrine, ethics, religious practice, or any other topic.

 We believe that salvation always has been and always will be through faith alone in Christ alone by grace alone.
-We believe that this central message of Scripture has been most clearly and accurately expounded in the Reformed Confessions of Faith, especially, in the London Baptist Confession of Faith of 1689, which is the seminary’s confessional standard.
-An online version of the LBC can be found here.
+We believe that this central message of Scripture has been most clearly and accurately expounded in the Reformed Confessions of Faith, especially, in the 2nd London Baptist Confession of Faith of 1689, which is the seminary’s confessional standard.

 We believe that baptism and church membership should only be bestowed upon those who make a credible profession of faith in Jesus Christ.
 We also believe that the local church is self-governing and under no other ecclesiastical authority except the Lord Jesus Himself.